Blizzard warning issued for NYC; Hochul declares state of emergency

 What we know:

-The National Weather Service issued blizzard warnings for NYC, Long Island and southern coastal Connecticut valid Sunday morning through Monday afternoon.
+The National Weather Service issued blizzard warnings for NYC, Rockland and Westchester counties, all of Long Island and northeastern New Jersey and coastal Connecticut.
+These warnings start Sunday morning and continue through Monday afternoon.

 How much snow will NYC get this weekend?